fabio-sassi/zm/MANUAL.md

 An error exception without a catch will be caught by `zm_go` (or `zm_mGo`).
 This function suddenly return a `ZM_RUN_EXCEPTION`.

-This particular exception is outside task definition and must be catch and free with special functions.
+This particular exception is outside task class and must be catch and free with special functions.

 To catch an uncaught exception use: